schapi-create/apidoc-rpc-uat/md_files/README.md

 	- In the Configuration Information box, enable **EWS Server**.

-	- Create Authentication Point for RP-C Web Service
+	- Create an Authentication Point for the RP-C Web Service

-		- Create a folder in a server (Enterprise Server or Automation Server).
+		- Create a folder in the EcoStructure BMS server (Enterprise Server or Automation Server).

 		- Create a **Digital Value** object.

-		- Here's example of authentication point.
+		- Here's example of an authentication point.
 In this case, **ewsResourceId** is **01/Server 1/RPC_WebAPI/WebAPI_Authentication_Point**.

 			<img src="https://github.com/SESA545913/SE-EnergyManagement-Team/raw/main/AuthenticationPoint.PNG" style="zoom:80%;" />

-	- Enable EWS authentication on RP-C using webserver settings API.
+	- Enable EWS authentication on the RP-C using the web server settings API.
+Ensure the following:

-		- **ewsUserAuthEnabled** need to be true.
+		- **ewsUserAuthEnabled** is true.

-		- **ewsIPAddress** and **ewsPortNumber** should be from a server (Enterprise Server or Automation Server).
+		- **ewsIPAddress** and **ewsPortNumber** are from the EcoStructure BMS server (Enterprise Server or Automation Server).

-		- **ewsResourceId** is from authentication point.
+		- **ewsResourceId** is from an authentication point.

 ## Response Codes